Brick Calculator

 How Much Mortar is Needed Per m² of Brick/Block Work?

-The volume of mortar for typical brick walls built with standard brick size (215 × 102.5 × 65 mm) and 10 mm joints is around 0.022 m³ per square meter of wall.
+The volume of mortar for typical brick walls built with standard brick size (215 × 102.5 × 65 mm) and 10 mm joints is around 0.022 m³ per square metre of wall.
+In simple terms, for every 1 m² of single-skin wall, you’ll need roughly:

 Imperial v Metric Units